-Expats can also try searching for jobs through recruitment agencies, in the classified sections of major newspapers or on online job boards.
-One example is CareersNZ.
-This website is government supported.
-It provides helpful advice on finding a job in New Zealand as well as information on job postings for locals and foreigners.
+Expats can also try searching for jobs through recruitment agencies, in the classifieds section of major newspapers or on online job boards.
+One example is CareersNZ, which is a government supported website.
+It provides helpful advice on finding a job in New Zealand, and job postings for both locals and foreigners.

 Expats wishing to take up employment in New Zealand must also ensure that they have a valid visa.